flokoe/bash-hackers-wiki/docs/howto/getopts_tutorial.md

     getopts fA:x VARNAME

-If the **very first character** of the option-string is a `:` (colon), which would normally be nonsense because there\'s no option letter preceding it, `getopts` switches to \"**silent error reporting mode**\".
+If the **very first character** of the option-string is a `:` (colon), which would normally be nonsense because there's no option letter preceding it, `getopts` switches to \"**silent error reporting mode**\".
 In productive scripts, this is usually what you want because it allows you to handle errors yourself without being disturbed by annoying